Understanding how evolution works using tools of statistical physics

 Using analogies from statistical physics to understand emergent phenomena in evolution

 Natural selection acts on phenotypes, yet variation in phenotypes arises from mutations at the genetic level.
 It is being increasingly recognised that a crucial missing ingredient for a full understanding of evolution, even at a qualitative level, is the role of genotype-phenotype maps, or the mapping from sequence to function.
 Quantitative and predictive theories of evolution that account for this mapping will be required to understand several pressing problems, including antibiotic resistance, virus evolution, and cancer evolution.
 A key generic prediction is that small drift-dominated populations adapt to phenotypes that have the most sequences coding for them instead of the most optimal (Khatri, PNAS 2009, Genetics 2016).
-This means smaller populations undergo more rapid speciation as common ancestors are more likely to be maladapted (Khatri, JTB 2015, Khatri, Genetics, 2015 & Khatri, bioarxiv123265, 2017).
+This means smaller populations undergo more rapid speciation as common ancestors are more likely to be maladapted (Khatri, JTB 2015, Khatri, Genetics, 2015 & Khatri, PLoS Computational Biology 2019).
 In addition, I have developed a stochastic theory for the evolution of phenotypes within a continuous stochastic dynamics framework (Khatri et al, JTB, 2015); this holds promise of greatly simplified modelling of complex genotype-phenotype maps in the future.

 Detecting selection in longitudinal deep sequencing of viruses